- For the conflict with the same name, see Battle of the Ruby Ford.

-Robert Baratheon, who had raised a rebellion against the ruling House Targaryen dynasty led an army south and was met at a ford crossing the Green Fork by an army commanded by Prince Rhaegar Targaryen.
-Rhaegar had kidnapped Lyanna Stark, who was promised to Robert, making Robert a bitter enemy.
-When they came together at the ford they fought an personal battle, which Rhaegar lost when Robert drove his warhammer into the prince's chest, killing him.
+During Robert's Rebellion against the ruling Targaryen dynasty, Lord Robert Baratheon was met at a ford crossing the Trident by an army commanded by Prince Rhaegar Targaryen, resulting in the Battle of the Trident.
+When they came together at the ford they fought a personal battle, which Rhaegar lost when Robert drove his warhammer into the prince's chest, killing him.
 Adorning Rhaegar's breastplate was a three-headed dragon, the symbol of House Targaryen, done in rubies.
-The hammer blow knocked the rubies from his chest, spilling them into the ford, giving the ford its name.
+The hammer blow knocked the rubies from Rhaegar's chest, spilling them into the ford and giving the ford its name.

 A Clash of Kings

 During the War of the Five Kings, the ruby ford changes hands several times.
 After Lord Tywin Lannister leaves the crossroads inn, Lord Roose Bolton reclaims the ruby ford from the Lannisters along with the crossroads.

 - ↑ The Lands of Ice and Fire, Westeros.

 - ↑ 2.0 2.1 A World of Ice and Fire, Ruby Ford.

 - ↑ 3.0 3.1 A Game of Thrones, Chapter 4, Eddard.

 - ↑ 4.0 4.1 A Game of Thrones, Chapter 15, Sansa.